Comparison of Algorithms for Baseline Correction of LIBS Spectra for Quantifying Total Carbon in Brazilian Soils: Materials and methods

 \subsubsection{Calibration model}

-The Partial Least Squares (PLS) method, a multivariate regression technique, was employed to develop a calibration model of the LIBS spectra for prediction of total carbon in the samples.
-This method was used because it reduces the dimension of the input variables and maximizing the correlation with the response variable~\cite{martins1996curso, cunha2007regressao}.
-With the established prediction model, was made the validation of the results obtained with those of the reference method.
+The Partial Least Squares (PLS) method, a multivariate regression technique, was employed to develop a calibration model using the LIBS spectra for predicting the total carbon content in the samples.
+PLS was chosen due to its ability to reduce the dimensionality of the input variables while maximizing the correlation with the response variable~\cite{martins1996curso, cunha2007regressao}.
+To validate the accuracy of the prediction model, the obtained results were compared with those obtained from the reference method.
 The degree of correlation between the two variables was measured using Pearson coefficients, denoted as $\rho$.
-The range of $\rho$ values is between -1 and 1, where $\rho\geq0.7$ indicates strong correlation, $0.3<\rho<0.7$ indicates moderate correlation and $\rho\leq0.3$ corresponds to a weak correlation between the results~\cite{lawrence1989concordance}.
-The most used value to quantify differences between estimated values by the model and the reference measures is the root mean square uncertainty (RMSE) of the correlation, which can be estimated by the equation::
+The range of $\rho$ values is between -1 and 1, where $\rho\geq0.7$ indicates a strong correlation, $0.3<\rho<0.7$ indicates a moderate correlation, and $\rho\leq0.3$ corresponds to a weak correlation between the results~\cite{lawrence1989concordance}.
+To quantify the differences between the estimated values by the model and the reference measurements, the root mean square uncertainty (RMSE) of the correlation is commonly used.
+The RMSE can be estimated using the following equation:

-where $\hat{y}_i$ is the value estimated by the model for the $i$-th sample and $n$ is the number of samples.
+where $\hat{y}_i$ represents the value estimated by the model for the $i$-th sample, and $n$ denotes the total number of samples.
 The RMSE provides a measure of the average difference between the predicted and reference values, allowing for an assessment of the model's predictive performance.